 - University HR/Learning and Development offers:

 - On-demand support for supervisors through myquickcoach, and facilitated sessions and series on various leadership and supervisory topics.

 - HR information regarding compensation, benefits, policies, and employee relations is available at the Human Resources web site.

-- You may be able learn more about how your work group feels about their working environment by asking your HR rep about the results of the Working@Iowa survey (employee engagement survey)
+- You may be able learn more about how your work group feels about their working environment by asking your HR rep about the results of the Working@Iowa (employee engagement) survey.

-- Shared Governance is an important tenant of our decision-making at UI.
-Learn more about how your org implements Shared Governance through your Senior HR Leader.
+- Shared governance is an important part of our decision-making at UI.
+Learn more about how your org implements shared governance through your Senior HR Leader or HR Rep.

-- Check with your supervisor and HR Unit Representative for HR related reports (payroll, vacation/sick leave, etc.) that will assist you in doing your job
+- Check with your supervisor and HR Unit Rep for HR-related reports (payroll, vacation/sick leave, etc.) that will assist you in doing your job.